Charging Sponsored Costs Outside the Award Period

 - Unit Administrators

-- Processes the documents and monitors preaward expenses.
+- Processes the documents and monitors preaward or advance account expenses.

-- Assists the principal investigator in reviewing aged preaward and advance projects.
+- Assists the Principal Investigator in reviewing aged preaward and advance account.

 - Unit Head

 - Approves the request after discussing the costs that need to be charged with the PI, as needed.